Takaaki-Saeki/Karman/README.md

 ![demo](https://raw.github.com/wiki/Takaaki-Saeki/Karman/gif/pressure.gif)

 ## Overview
 This project is Karman vortex simulation around a square prism.
 Poisson equation is solved for the analysis of the pressure field, and Kawamura-Kuwahara scheme is used for the analysis of the velocity field.
-Visualization of pressure field is conducted by using python3.6 + matplotlib (details below).
+Pressure field is visualized by using python3.6 + matplotlib (details below).

-## details
+## Details
 ### elements
 |item            |value                |
 |----------------|---------------------|